-Tim Dietrich provides representation and counsel for corporations, financial institutions and governments in a number of areas, including organization and governance, the structuring, negotiation, and closing of corporate and commercial financial transactions (domestic and international), the representation of financial institutions and businesses in financially distressed settings and a wide array of advice to governments, including utilities matters.
+Tim Dietrich provides strategic advice for businesses, financial institutions and governments in a number of areas, including organization and governance and the structuring, negotiation, and closing of corporate and commercial financial transactions.
+Tim continues to advise financial institutions and businesses in situations involving financial distress and to provide a wide array of advice to governments, including utilities matters.

 Creditors' Rights and Bankruptcy

-Tim's creditors' rights and bankruptcy practice involves secured and unsecured creditor representation in bankruptcy stay relief, cash collateral, preference and fraudulent conveyance claim defense, plan approval, proof of claim assignments, appeals and other proceedings, as well as loan workouts and forbearance negotiation.
-He represents businesses as debtors in bankruptcy and collection proceedings, including debtor representation in Chapter 11 reorganization cases resulting in plan confirmations.
-Outside of bankruptcy, he represents parties in foreclosure, confession of judgment, execution, debt sale and assignment matters.
-He has lectured for the Pennsylvania Bar Institute and the Eastern District Pennsylvania Bankruptcy Conference on Chapter 11 issues.
+Tim began his career as a bankruptcy lawyer and continues to give strategic advice and representation to clients facing various aspects of distressed financial situations.
+His creditors' rights and bankruptcy practice currently is focused on secured and unsecured creditor representation in bankruptcy proceedings, as well as loan workouts and forbearance negotiation.
+He has represented businesses as debtors in bankruptcy and collection proceedings, including debtor representation in workouts and distressed settings, including Chapter 11 reorganization cases resulting in plan confirmations.
+Outside of bankruptcy, he has represented creditors in foreclosure, confession of judgment, execution, debt sale and assignment matters.
+He has lectured for the Pennsylvania Bar Institute and the Eastern District of Pennsylvania Bankruptcy Conference on Chapter 11 issues.